-Figure 22: True versus predicted average (normalized) pressure (top) and saturation (bottom) over time for the testing data.
-The gray portion represents the 95% confidence bands, which become narrower over time.
+Figure 22: True versus predicted average normalized pressure (top) and saturation (bottom) over time for the testing data.
+The gray portion represents the 95% confidence bands, which narrow over time.

 layers, the decoder block iteratively predicts each dynamic state, or video frame, from the concatenation